 If your child has a suspected curvature, you will be notified and asked to take your child to your family physician or an orthopedic doctor for further evaluation.

 A few weeks prior to the screening students will bring home a form their parents may sign if they do not want their children screened.
-This form must be returned to the nurse prior to screening day.
+This form must be completed and returned to the nurse prior to screening day.
 A copy also can be downloaded from our Forms & Documents page (look for the HEALTH heading).

 If you have any questions, please contact the JCSS Regional Nurse at 706-367-5151 or email email@example.com.